davatorium/rofi/doc/rofi.1.markdown

 Start in case-sensitive mode.
 This option can be changed at run-time using the `-kb-toggle-case-sensitivity` key binding.

+`-case-smart`

+Start in case-smart mode behave like vim's `smartcase`, which determines case-sensitivity by input.
+When enabled, this will suppress `-case-sensitive` config.

 `-cycle`

 Cycle through the result list.
 Default is 'true'.